Suffolk University/USA Today Poll: Russian Election Meddling a Concern that President Should Address

 While 69 percent of voters said they believe the Russians made a serious effort to impact the 2016 elections, 44 percent said they don’t believe the outcome was affected, while 42 percent believe it was.

 A large majority—76 percent—believe the Russian attempts to interfere in U.S. elections will continue.

 Previously released results from this Suffolk University/USA Today poll show that a large majority of American voters want tighter gun control laws and background checks, but they don’t expect Congress to pass such restrictions.
 They also showed increasing disapproval of President Donald Trump’s performance.

 Results of polling on the midterm elections will be released on Thursday, March 1.

 The nationwide survey of 1,000 voters was conducted Feb.
 20 through 24 using live telephone interviews of households where respondents indicated they were registered to vote.
 The margin of error is +/-3 percentage points at a 95 percent level of confidence.
 Marginals and full cross-tabulation data are posted on the Suffolk University Political Research Center website.
-For more information, contact David Paleologos at 781-290-9310, email@example.com.
+For more information, contact David Paleologos at 781-290-9310 or send him an email.